tier2tickets/Knowledge-Base/content/automations/tier2forms.rst

 Link form with your account
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In your HDB account navigate to "Integration Settings", under "Software Management"
+In your HDB account navigate to "Tier2Forms", under "Automations"

 .. image:: images/NavToIntegrationSettings.png